 Academic Catalog August 2006 - August 2007 Undergraduate and Graduate

-To earn this degree, complete at least 120 units of coursework, which we describe in the sections that follow:
+To earn this BAiLS degree, complete at least the following 120 units of coursework, which we describe in the sections that follow:

 at least 35 units of liberal studies requirements Be aware that you may not use courses with an ENV prefix to satisfy liberal studies requirements.
 In addition, you may not use the specific courses in your focus, minor, or certificate to also satisfy liberal studies requirements.

 elective courses, if needed, to reach an overall total of at least 120 units

-Be aware that some courses required for your degree may have prerequisites that you must also take.
+Be aware that some courses required for your degree have prerequisites that you must also take.
 Check the courses in the appropriate subject.
-(You may be able to count these prerequisites toward your liberal studies or general elective credit.)

 Finally, please note that you may be able to use some courses to meet more than one requirement; however, you must still meet the total of at least 120 units to graduate.
 Contact your advisor for details.

-ENV 385W, which meets NAUís junior writing requirement (4 units)
+ENV 385W, which meets NAU’s junior writing requirement (4 units)

 ENV 408 or 485 (3 units)

-ENV 490C, which meets NAUís senior capstone requirement (3 units)
+ENV 490C, which meets NAU’s senior capstone requirement (3 units)